GM Cruise Origin. Source: GM earnings release.

 General Motors debt breakdown

-The chart above shows GM’s total debts breakdown into 2 major categories by business segments and they are automotive and GM Financial.
+The chart above shows GM’s total debts breakdown into 2 major categories by subsidiary or segment and they are automotive and GM Financial.

 GM automotive is the business that takes care of the automotive sector, including the design, manufacturing and distribution of GM’s automotive products such as new vehicles and parts.

-On the other hand, GM Financial is the business segment that provides financial services such as loans and credit facilities to both retail and commercial customers.
+On the other hand, GM Financial is the business segment that provides financial services such as loans and credit facilities to both retail and commercial customers as well as dealers.

-All said, according to the chart above, it can be seen that GM Financial contributed the largest portion of the debt to the company, reportedly at more than 80% in 3Q 2021.
+All said, according to the chart above, it can be seen that GM Financial contributes the most debt to the company, at roughly 84% of the total as of 4Q 2022.

-In contrast, GM’s automotive debt has grown at a much slower rate compared to that of GM Financial over the same period and made up only 16% of the company’s total debt in 3Q 2021.
+In contrast, GM’s automotive debt has grown by only 100% since 2015, a much slower rate compared to that of GM Financial over the same period.

-As of fiscal 2021 3Q, GM’s automotive debt came in at $17 billion, down 41% from the quarter a year ago.
+As of fiscal 2022 4Q, GM’s automotive debt came in at $18 billion compared to the $9 billion reported 8 years ago.

 GM Financial’s Debt Breakdown